-- If you are interested in adopting a specific pet who is in foster care, please submit your online application, and then reach out to the foster parent directly (their contact info is noted in the pet’s bio on our adoption page) to let them know you have done so.
+- If you are interested in a pet that is in foster care, please reach out to the foster parent directly (their contact info is noted in the pet’s bio on our adoption page) to let them know you have applied for adoption.

-- If we are able to match you with the pet you listed we will reach out to you.
+- If we are able to match you with the pet you listed on your application, we will reach out to you!

 Adoption fees: